 This is a gorgeous city in Florida with a ton of canals.
 Some have even given it the nickname Venice of America.
-The place is heaven for those looking for gorgeous beaches, but it is also a rich place in history and culture from native settlers.
+The place is heaven for those looking for gorgeous and sunny beaches, but it is also a rich place in history and culture from native settlers.
 Six of my family’s favorite things to do in Fort Lauderdale whenever we go for a visit.

 For some time, they were known as a crazy party place, but they have done a great job at also coming up with attractions and activities that also cater to families or a more mature group of travelers who prefer relaxing over a night out.